Colorectal Tumors in Adolescents and Young Adults

 Staging

-The American Joint Committee on Cancer (AJCC) published the most commonly used system to evaluate prognosis in colorectal cancer.
-[64] The AJCC TNM staging of colorectal cancer is described in the following table.
+The American Joint Committee on Cancer (AJCC) tumor-node-metastasis (TNM) staging system is the most commonly used system to evaluate prognosis in colorectal cancer.
+[67] See the tables below.

 Table 1.
 American Joint Committee on Cancer TNM Staging of Colorectal Cancer (Open Table in a new window)